reimagined/resolve/docs/api/event-store-adapter.md

 description: This document describes the interface that an event store adapter should expose.
 ---

 An event store adapter defines how the reSolve framework stores events in the underlying event store.

+## Event Store Adapter Interface

 An event store adapter object must expose the following functions:

 | Function Name                                             | Description                                                                                         |
 | --------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |